Dlang-max/Flask_Pandas/README.md

 ## Technical Overview

 ### Technical Specifications
++ Containerization Platform: Docker for containerizing the application and managing deployment
 + Programming Languages: Python for backend, HTML, CSS, and JavaScript for frontend.
 + Web Servers: Gunicorn to run Flask app, Nginx to handle requests and serve static CSS files.
 + Operating System: Ubuntu 22.04